 Hello Java coders, in todays post I am going to share a very useful and helpful stuffs with you.
 Are you ready to know?
 Yes, then let’s read OOPs Concepts in Java Interview Questions and their Answers along with the PDF till the end.

 OOPs is a very popular concept in the world of programming.
 All modern days programming languages are based on OOPs.
-Because OOPs provide a strong security mechanism to hide data from unauthorized access.
-OOPs is also helpful to solve the real-world problem because OOPs is based on objects which is the real-world entity.
+OOPs provides a strong security mechanism to hide data from unauthorized access and is also helpful in solving real-world problems, as it is based on objects, which are the fundamental building blocks of modern technology.

 In this OOPs Concepts in Java Interview Questions article, you will get all the possible questions and answers with PDF download related to OOPs.
 This will help you to understand deeply the concepts of OOPs in Java.